 In October 2014, we launched a limited market release of and received first commercial orders for the CGuard EPS in certain European countries.
-The full launch of CGuard EPS is scheduled to occur in 2015, concurrently with the full launch of the rapid exchange delivery system for CGuard EPS.
+The full launch of the CGuard EPS will occur concurrently with the introduction of the new rapid exchange delivery system for CGuard EPS.
+Our rapid exchange delivery system received CE mark approval in January 2015.
+We plan to focus our full launch of the CGuard on countries in the European Union and Latin America.